 Results and Discussion.
 We coded a participant's choice of feedback as a binary variable (1 = chose negative feedback, 0 = chose positive feedback).
-In accordance with the hypothesis, a binary logistic regression on choice of feedback revealed a linear trend indicating participants were more likely to seek negative feedback as they progressed through the trials (β = .21; Wald χ^2 (1) = 21.62, p < .01; see figure 4).
-Specifically, whereas only 50% of participants sought negative feedback after their first trial, 74% sought negative feedback after their second trial, 63% sought negative feedback after their third trial, 67% sought negative feedback after their fourth trial, 71% sought negative feedback after their fifth trial, and 82% sought negative feedback after the last trial.
+In accordance with the hypothesis, a binary logistic regression on choice of feedback revealed a linear trend indicating that participants were more likely to seek negative feedback as they progressed through the trials ( $\beta$ = .21; Wald $\chi^2(1)$ = 21.62, p < .01; see fig. 4).
+Specifically, whereas only 50% of participants sought negative feedback after their first trial, 74% sought negative feedback after their second trial, 63% sought negative feedback after their fourth trial, 71% sought negative feedback after their fourth trial, 71% sought negative feedback after their fifth trial, and 82% sought negative feedback after the last trial.

 These results are consistent with the hypothesis that as people gain expertise, they switch from seeking positive feedback to seeking negative feedback.
-Confirming that experts seek more negative and less positive feedback, we next tested for the meaning contained in feedback.
+Confirming that exTELL ME WHAT I DID WRONG perts seek more negative and less positive feedback, we next tested for the meaning contained in feedback.